-- We obtained evidence that the Group has valid rights to explore in the areas represented by the capitalised exploration and evaluation expenditures by obtaining valid contracts giving the Group rights to explore, for a sample of capitalised exploration costs; - We enquired with management and reviewed budgets to ensure that substantive expenditure on further exploration for and evaluation of the mineral resources in the Group's area of interest were planned; - We enquired with management, reviewed announcements made and reviewed minutes of directors' meetings to ensure that the company had not decided to discontinue activities in any of its areas of interest; and - We enquired with management to ensure that the
+- We obtained evidence that the Group has valid rights to explore in the areas represented by the capitalised exploration and evaluation expenditures by obtaining valid contracts giving the Group rights to explore, for a sample of capitalised exploration costs. - With respect to Lulo JV, we confirmed the validity of the Mineral Investment Contract (license) and obtained evidence that the Group retains exploration rights during the renewal process, including a letter from the Angolan Ministry of Mineral Resources confirming the extension. - We enquired with management and reviewed budgets to ensure that substantive expenditure on further exploration for and evaluation of the mineral resources in the Group's area of interest were planned. - We inspected a sample of capitalised costs, ensuring they are directly related to exploration activities, and recalculated amounts for accuracy. - We examined recent ASX announcements for exploration reports and geological studies, confirming that positive results and support continued exploration. - We enquired with management, reviewed announcements made and reviewed minutes of directors' meetings to ensure that the company had not decided to discontinue activities in any of its areas of interest. - We evaluated the reasonableness of management's assumptions about the likelihood of MIC renewal, the economic potential of discovered resources, and the justification for continued exploration investment, comparing these assumptions with historical results and industry data. - We enquired with management to ensure that the Group had not decided to proceed with development of a specific area of interest, yet the carrying amount of the exploration and evaluation asset was unlikely to be recovered in full from successful development or sale.